Layered Boards

 ({ row, col }) => row === col // Main diagonal

-This approach replaces manual grid input with concise, reusable logic.
+This approach replaces manual input with concise, reusable logic.

 • Define qCol directly using a predicate, instead of transposing qRow.